 Aloe, Pay Attention!
-The Health Benefits of Aloe Vera
+The Health Benefits Of Aloe Vera

 I don’t know about y’all, but I am always anxious about the plethora of unpronounceable ingredients and unknown chemicals that I’m unwittingly putting into my body via skincare and beauty products.
-So I’m always excited by an ingredient that is jam packed with nutrients and benefits that I can trust to deliver while still being holistically good for my body.
+So I’m always excited by an ingredient that is jam-packed with nutrients and benefits that I can trust to deliver while still being holistically good for my body.

-What are Aloe Vera and Aloe Vera Gel?
+What Are Aloe Vera And Aloe Vera Gel?

-Aloe Vera for Hair Loss
+Aloe Vera For Hair Loss

 Whether you’re struggling with hair loss or just want to boost your hair health or appearance, Aloe should be an ingredient to look out for in hair products.
 It can even be applied straight to the scalp as a mask!
 Aloe is an amazing natural moisturizer and a dry, unhealthy scalp is often to blame for stunted hair growth.
 A healthy scalp is vital when it comes to promoting healthy hair, and Aloe can help you achieve the healthiest of scalps.

 Aloe is also a natural cleanser and antiseptic (noticeable by the gel’s soapy texture) and that clears away sebum, or scalp oil, which may be clogging hair follicles and preventing hair from growing.
-Vitamin C, Vitamin E, and Vitamin B12 promote strong, healthy hair and stimulate hair growth – and Aloe is rich in all three.
+Vitamin C, Vitamin E, and Vitamin B12 promote strong, healthy hair and stimulate hair growth -- and Aloe is rich in all three.

-Aloe Vera for Face and Acne
+Aloe Vera For Face And Acne

 One name for Aloe Vera is Kumari which means princess, because, well, it’ll make you look like a princess.
 Umm… sign me up?
 There are two main types of moisturizers.
 One is a humectant, which attracts water to the skin and binds water to cells and skin tissue.
 The other is an emollient, which stays on the skin’s surface to lock in the moisture that is already there.

-If you’ve got acne, this one’s for you.
-A huge mistake acne sufferers often make is avoiding moisturizer because they already have oily, “moisturized” skin.
+If you’ve got acne, this one is for you.
+A big mistake acne sufferers often make is avoiding moisturizer because they already have oily, “moisturized” skin.
 However, excess oil can often be produced by the skin to make up for a lack of hydration.
 Aloe Vera is a great moisturizer for you because it is non-comedogenic, meaning it won’t clog pores.
 Another reason Aloe Vera should be your new BFF is that it will detox your liver (eat/drink Aloe for this one) and thereby help stop your acne at the source.

-Aloe Vera for Scars
+Aloe Vera For Scars

 Aloe Vera can be wonderful for minimizing the appearance of scars.
-It is an anti-inflammatory, and as such there is less surface swelling – helping to normalize skin texture.
+It is an anti-inflammatory, and as such, there is less surface swelling -- helping to normalize skin texture.
 Because it’s soothing and moisturizing, the damaged skin can better heal and repair itself.
 Aloe Vera also increases the skin’s production of collagen, generating new skin cells and helping torn skin fuse back together.

 — Sunshine Organics (@sunorganicsusa) December 13, 2016